sasibeeke/100Days-of-ML-OPS/Day37/README.md

 invariant is broken: the pipeline currently produces a feature matrix that does not reflect the upstream drop-and-clean work.
 Your task is to <br>
 correct the stage wiring so every stage reads from its immediate predecessor and one MLflow run captures the full pipeline.<br>

 1) The MLflow tracking server is already running on port 5000.
-The MLflow UI button at the top of the lab can be opened to confirm—the dashboard<br>
-loads with an empty training-pipeline experiment.<br>
+The MLflow UI button at the top of the lab can be opened to confirm—the dashboard loads with an empty training-pipeline experiment.<br>
 3) The project layout under /root/code/fraud-detection/:<br>
       * data/raw/train.csv – The same 200-row synthetic binary-classification dataset the rest of the Training section uses (imbalanced roughly 70 / 30).